 We are photographers and, thus have a sharper vision and heightened appreciation of our surroundings and the moment, which, after all, is what separates us from the typical tourist.

 Every Thursday morning from 9:30 until noon, Rich de Asla or one of the other expert photographers from the club will be available in the Studio to help answer your photography questions.
 No registration is needed; just bring your questions related to photography your camera, your photographs, or storing and editing your photographs and computer issues related to photography.

 and White Users Group

 No sign-up needed; just come into the studio on the scheduled dates.
 Group will focus on digital black and white photography.

 Rich de Asla and Jim Wilson

-No sign-up needed; just come to Hidden Cypress on the scheduled dates.
+No sign-up needed; just come to the studio on the scheduled dates.
 This is a forum for Panasonic Lumix Camera users to learn and share their knowledge about the capabilities of Panasonic Lumix Cameras.
 The Group meets monthly (3rd Wed.) to discuss pre-determined Topics of Interest and other Q&As.